slavniyteo/upgraded-octo-funicular/README.md

-System Libraries, or general-purpose tools or generally available free programs which are used unmodified in performing those activities but which are not part of the work.
+control those activities.
+However, it does not include the work's System Libraries, or general-purpose tools or generally available free programs which are used unmodified in performing those activities but which are not part of the work.
 For example, Corresponding Source